Data structure > labels? Unsupervised heuristics for SVM hyperparameter estimation: Introduction

-In this work, we experimentally verify the performance of unsupervised heuristical parameter estimation for an SVM classifier (UH-SVM) against a grid search CV trained SVM (GSCV-SVM).
-Using experiments with a large number of heuristics and a number of popular datasets, we show that while on average GSCV-SVM is more accurate than any tested UH-SVM, without specific prior knowledge of a dataset, there's a significantly higher chance of UH-SVM having similar or better accuracy than GSCV-SVM -- in terms of statistical significance of the results -- than to have a worse accuracy.
-Considering the aforementioned advantages of the heuristics, in our opinion, this validates the conclusion of UH-SVM parameter estimation being in many application cases on par with the grid search, not only a support method for `jump starting' the GSCV-SVM, as in e.g.~\cite{chapelle2005semi}.
-In some cases, in particular, for unbalanced, high-dimensional datasets or when a training set is small, UH-SVM can even outperform GSCV-SVM.
-Additionally, we show that heuristically estimated parameter values do not give an advantage when used as a seed for standard grid search -- e.g. as defined in~\cite{fernandez2014we}.
-Our results also show the improvement of both GSCV and UH in relation to default parameter values included in most standard software packages, i.e. $C=1, \gamma=1$.
-To further explore the topic, we investigate the semi-supervised scenario when the training set is small, also showing the advantage of using UH-SVM approach.
-Additionally, to present our experimental approach, we perform a unified presentation of heuristical functions reported in the literature, including a generalization of some of them, where their assumptions could be relaxed.
+In this work, we experimentally verify the performance of unsupervised heuristical hyperparameter estimation for an SVM classifier (UH-SVM) against a grid search CV trained SVM (GSCV-SVM).
+We evaluate a large set of unsupervised heuristics, and propose an extension aimed at improving performance of one of the most general approach -- Chapelle's heuristics~\cite{chapelle2005semi}.
+Our experiments show, that without specific prior knowledge of a dataset, there's a significantly higher chance of a number of UH-SVM approaches having similar or better accuracy than GSCV-SVM -- in terms of statistical significance of the results -- than to have a worse accuracy.
+Considering the significantly lesser requirement of computation power of UH-SVM with respect to GSCV-SVM, this in our opinion validates the conclusion of UH-SVM parameter estimation being in many application cases on par with the grid search.
+As part of results we show that our proposed extension of Chapelle's heuristics obtains results practically equivalent to GSCV.
+Additionally, while there are numerous works investigating individual heuristics, to the best of the authors' knowledge, there is no work that collects them together and compares them with each other.